HarrisOik/BigDataManagement/docs/dependencies.md

 - Apache Mahout 0.12.0
 - Apache Tomcat 9.0.64
 - JSON Simple 1.1.1
-- Twitter Developer Account (Elevated Access)
+- Twitter Developer Account (**Elevated Access**)

 Make sure all of the above software is installed on your system.
-It is recommended that all of the above software is installed on the same folder, specifically under your "C" drive (not inside "Program Files").
+It is recommended that all of the above software is installed on the same folder, specifically under your `C:` drive (not inside `Program Files`).
 Also make sure all of the system paths are set correctly.
 Follow instructions found on each tool for proper installation.